Banner-19/Auriga-Data-Science-Assignment/Task 2/readme.md

+__Q2.
+Explain how convolutional layers in a CNN work.
+What are filters, strides, and padding?
+Use the image clicked by you and perform the above steps.__

+__Ans:__
-# Convolutional Layers in a CNN
+## Convolutional Layers in a CNN
 Convolutional layers are the fundamental building blocks of Convolutional Neural Networks (CNNs), commonly used in image processing and computer vision tasks.
 Here's how they work:

 1. __Filters (Kernels):__